 This audio walking tour features restaurants and literary sites of the Barbary Coast and the North Beach neighborhoods in San Francisco.

-If you like the idea of seeing a lot, but having a little more independence, why not rent bicycles for the day?
-Ride at your own pace along the waterfront and across the Golden Gate Bridge.
-Once across the bridge, make your way to Sausalito and explore this charming little beach town.
-Once you have had your fill, roll your bikes right onto the ferry for a relaxing boat ride back to San Francisco.
+Start your day by biking along the San Francisco waterfront and across the Golden Gate Bridge.
+From there, make your way to Sausalito and explore this charming little beach town.
+Once you’ve had your fill, roll your bikes onto the ferry for a relaxing boat ride back to San Francisco.

 San Francisco Bike Rental